Frenzoid/DAPP_DStaking/README.md

 # 🏗 scaffold-eth | 🏰 BuidlGuidl

+This Branch has some extra features that are not mentioned in the original challenge, allowing the deployer to withdraw all eth, create new staking periods, change the deadline and also the treshold.

+Also, when execute gets called, a random user is picked, and all stakes are sent to them.

 ## 🚩 Challenge 1: Decentralized Staking App

 > 🏦 Build a `Staker.sol` contract that collects **ETH** from numerous addresses using a payable `stake()` function and keeps track of `balances`.
 After some `deadline` if it has at least some `threshold` of ETH, it sends it to an `ExampleExternalContract` and triggers the `complete()` action sending the full balance.
 If not enough **ETH** is collected, allow users to `withdraw()`.